xyproto/tinyxxd/README.md

 Tested on Arch Linux and macOS, where it builds, runs and all tests pass.

+A compiler that supports C23 / `-std=c2x` is required.

 ### What is it, and what can it do?

 `xxd` or `tinyxxd` can be used to view binary or text files as hex codes.
 It is often installed on UNIX-like systems.
 It can dump files to hex, and also do the same thing in reverse: create files from hex codes.